I-Am-Jakoby/PowerShell-for-Hackers/Functions/MsgBox.md

 [//]: # (Examples of scripts that have used your function) Listed below are payloads that have used one of these functions:

 None currently.
-Please feel free to submit a pull request and edit this llne linking one of your payloads that have used this function.
+Please feel free to submit a pull request and edit this line linking one of your payloads that have used this function.

 <p align="right">(<a href="#top">back to top</a>)</p>